jab/shorty/README.md

 * Using Bazel to manage pip dependency lockfiles via `uv` for extremely fast dependency resolution.

-* Using Bazel to hermetically fetch and drive [ruff](https://docs.astral.sh/ruff/) for linting and formatting Python code, and [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md) for formatting Starlark.
+* Using Bazel to hermetically fetch and drive mypy for type checking, [ruff](https://docs.astral.sh/ruff/) for linting and formatting Python code, and [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md) for formatting Starlark.